Belthasaran/rhtools/README.md

 The following steps are for Windows users.

 Windows users should still be able to run this program:
-    * First: install Windows Subsystem for Linux,
+    * First: install Windows Subsystem for Linux (see below for details)
     * Next: download and install MobaXterm

+## Setup for Windows Users

 Windows users: Please create a directory named C:\SNESGAMING and put these scripts in a folder named RHTOOLS below C:\SNESGAMING